wyixin/edx-platform/docs/en_us/course_authors/source/problems_tools/f.rst

 .. _Appendix F:

-Appendix F - Files for the Example Custom JavaScript Display and Grading Problem
+Files for the Example Custom JavaScript Display and Grading Problem
 ================================================================================

 For the example :ref:`Custom JavaScript Display and Grading` problem, you need the following files.
 You can find